Ewrnlleh/Bookie/docs/Contextfrontend.md

 "Your Data.
 Your Rules.
 Your Profit."

-This PDR template has been adapted to guide the creation of a Personal Data Marketplace (DataVault) platform.
+This PDR template has been adapted to guide the creation of a Personal Data Marketplace (Bookie) platform.
 It offers a customizable and scalable structure tailored for the data economy.